Believe it or not, May is already upon us!

 As you create your May posts, you’ll want to always have your social media goals top of mind.
 For example, let’s say one of your overall business marketing goals is to leverage social media to help drive more traffic to your website.
 You’ll want to use your social media content to encourage followers to click to your site.
 That could mean including a link in your bio, providing the link in the caption, or simply creating a video or photo that invites your followers to check you out online.

 A call to action is going to look different for every business, and there’s no right or wrong answer.
 However, being clear with the “why” behind each post can help your social media strategy have purpose and turn views into meaningful actions.

 Maintain brand consistency

 If you share an in-depth instructional video created by an industry expert, but the coinciding caption sounds like it’s coming from a friend, your followers will be thrown off.
-Brand consistency matters on social media, so don’t leave your followers confused with a mismatching brand personality and voice.
+Brand consistency matters on social media, so don’t leave your followers confused with a mismatched brand personality and voice.

 Using a brand style guide can help make sure important assets all align.
 This can help shape your business description on your profiles, or your business logo across accounts, to be easily recognizable by new followers.

 This small business has a strong brand voice in its post caption and even hid its logo in the post’s image.